REALXLOLX/Evil-Droid/README.md

 * `bash Evil-Droid`

-# Evil-Droid :
+# Evil-Droid
-***This New Evil-Droid is Best Tools For Metasploit Payload Bind To Any Original APK***
+**This New Evil-Droid is Best Tools For Metasploit Payload Bind To Any Original APK**

-## WARNING :
+## WARNING
-***This Tool is Only For Educational Purpose.
-If You Use This Tool For Other Purposes Except Education We Will Not Be Responsible in Such Cases.***
+**This Tool is Only For Educational Purpose.
+If You Use This Tool For Other Purposes Except Education We Will Not Be Responsible in Such Cases.**